Ozzyris/online-board-game/README.md

 - [ ] Les timers des notifications sont ensemblent.
 - [ ] Sometime showing a card is not working well.
 - [ ] The user status is not update when reconnected.
+- [ ] Loop who forces a player to keep playing.